Shades of gray: Blue-gray

 Blue-gray was a Crayola crayon color from 1958 to 1990.

 Glaucous

 Glaucous (from the Latin glaucus, meaning "bluish-gray", from the Greek glaukos) is used to describe the pale gray or blue appearance of the surfaces of some plants, as well as in the names of birds, such as the glaucous gull (Larus hyperboreus), glaucous-winged gull (Larus glaucescens), glaucous macaw (Anodorhynchus glaucus), and glaucous tanager (Thraupis glaucocolpa).

 Slate gray

 Slate gray is a gray color with a slight azure tinge that is a representation of the average color of the material slate.

 The first recorded use of slate gray as a color name in English was in 1705.

 Gray-green

 Gray-green (also known as grayish-green, greenish-gray, emerald-gray, or green-gray) is a greenish-gray color.

 Marengo

 Marengo is a shade of gray (black with gray tinge) or blue colors.
 Sometimes the color is described as the color of a wet asphalt.

+Nardo gray

+Nardo gray is a color chosen by Audi in 2013 for their new RS7.
+Since featuring this color, many other vehicle companies copied their lead and introduced a similar color availability for their cars and SUVs.